 2. Communicate effectively

 Employees should know exactly what is expected of them when it comes to the health and safety policies within your organisation.
-Usage guidelines should be drawn up for your lone worker solutions and devices, along with a lone worker policy.
-You should be clear and concise within these guidelines and policies, and include the following:
+Creating usage guidelines alongside a lone worker policy needs to be clear and concise, and include:

 - Details of the lone worker solution you have issued your employee with

 - How the device is to be carried or worn on the employee’s person